Updated by Bobby

 The debate exists, but unless you’re worried about changing out the neck at some point (which I wouldn’t be) this should be viewed as a positive feature.

-Like the Ibanez EGEN8 the RGIT27FE comes in at 19mm of thickness at the first fret.
+The Ibanez RGIB21 comes in at 1.771" of thickness at the first fret (the nut width).

 Here are the rest of the dimensions: